A cry of anguish and song of praise

 “Thou art my God from my mother’s belly”: God was his covenant God from everlasting, as he loved his human nature, chose it to the grace of union, and gave it a covenant subsistence.
 But he showed himself to be his God in time, and that very early, calling him from the womb, and making mention of his name from his mother’s belly, and preserving him from danger in his infancy.
 And it was his covenant interest in God, which, though mentioned last, was the foundation of all his providential care of him and goodness to him.
 Now all these early appearances of the power and providence of God, on the behalf of Christ as man, are spoken of in opposition to the scoffs and flouts of his enemies about his trust in God.
 And deliverance by him, and to encourage his faith and confidence in him; as well as are so many reasons and arguments with God yet to be with him, help and assist him, as follows.

 We know that the angels of God watched over the birth of Jesus.
 This Baby was the Son of God.
-Notice that this Baby was conscious of hope and faith, even when He was a tiny Baby nursing His mother.
+Notice that this Baby was conscious of hope and faith, even when He was a tiny Baby being nursed by His mother.
 In many instances, Jesus called God, My God.
 Jesus also called the Father by the endearing name of a Child for the Father, Abba.
 Only the children of God are allowed to call the Father Abba.

 Mark 14:36 “And he said, Abba, Father, all things [are] possible unto thee; take away this cup from me: nevertheless not what I will, but what thou wilt.”